lights FAQ Forum github.com/luapower/glue

 isc_info_svc_timeout

-Make an array of all the keys of t, optionally sorted.
-The second arg can be true, 'asc', 'desc' or a comparison function.
+Make a list of all the keys of t, optionally sorted.

 Examples

-An API expects an array of things but you have them as keys in a table because you are indexing something on them.
+An API expects a list of things but you have them as keys in a table because you are indexing something on them.

-For instance, you have a table of the form {socket = thread} but socket.select wants an array of sockets.
+For instance, you have a table of the form {socket = thread} but socket.select wants a list of sockets.

 glue.update(dt,t1,...) -> dt